 Since entering the league, Hill has proven himself to be one of the most dynamic playmakers in the game.
-With two Pro Bowl nominations and over 1,400 all-purpose yards in each of his first two seasons, Hill has certified himself as a star.
+With two Pro Bowl nominations and over 1,400 all-purpose yards in each of his first two seasons, Hill is a certified star.

 Known for one of the greatest defensive plays in Super Bowl history, Malcolm Butler’s road to the NFL followed a similar path of many of the players listed before him, a path that didn’t start out with a big Division 1 school.
 But Butler wasn’t deterred by the lack of big offers and made the best of his situation.

 At Vicksburg High School in Mississippi, Butler only played for two seasons, his freshman and senior years.
 With not a lot of experience, Butler’s only chance to play at the next level came for Hinds Community College in Mississippi.
 Considering he only played for two seasons, receiving any offer, even from a community college, is an impressive feat.

 After his 2009 freshman season at Hinds, Butler was kicked off the team for a still-unconfirmed reason.
 From there, Butler took a job at Popeyes while taking classes at Alcorn State University.
 Luckily, after spending one year away from the game he loved, Butler was given a second chance at Hinds.
 Thanks to a stellar sophomore campaign (2011), Butler received an offer to play football at Division II West Alabama.